THE BOOK OF JOB

 these events as good or bad does one become confused in the

 manifestations of the Infinite Potential.
-In the Taoist and Zen mindset, it is
+In the Taoist and Zen mindset,

 a waste of time to consider justice or the lack of justice.
 The concept of